J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/Workout 2025.md

 - max 30 minute workouts
 - 2 runs per week (usually 1 will be friday football)
 ## Upper Workout (Pullup, Dip, Row, Pushup)
-3x
+4x
-	- 8 pullups (when easy, proceed to weighted pullups)
+	- 10 pullups (when easy, proceed to weighted pullups)
 	- whatever's left of 90 seconds is rest
-	- 8 ring dips (when easy, proceed to weighted dips)
+	- 8 ring dips (when easy, proceed to weighted dips), or 15 pbar dips
 	- whatever's left of 90 seconds is rest
-3x
+4x
 	- 8 incline rows on rings (make harder by moving more horizontal)
 	- whatever's left of 90 seconds is rest
-	- 8 pushups (on rings, diamonds, pseudo planche, or paralettes)
+	- 12 pushups (on rings, diamonds, pseudo planche, or paralettes)
 	- whatever's left of 90 seconds is rest
 ## Lower workout (Squat, Hinge, Core)
 3x